emplv/epk-notifications/README.md

-# ep-notifications
+# epk-notifications

-Notifications system for any React project.
+Notifications system for any ES6 project.
 Easy to initialize and use.
 **Can use** localStorage to save all closed custom made notifications.

-Adds itself to the DOM, create each notification as a new React component, which unmount itself, when closed.
+Adds itself to the DOM, create each notification item and removes it after time ended, when closed.

 Easy, clean, fast.